freetype/docwriter/docs/reference/ft2-outline_processing.md

 <h4>input</h4>
 <table class="fields">
 <tr><td class="val" id="control">control</td><td class="desc">

-An intermediate control point between the last position and the new target in &lsquo;to&rsquo;.
+<p>An intermediate control point between the last position and the new target in &lsquo;to&rsquo;.</p>
 </td></tr>
 <tr><td class="val" id="to">to</td><td class="desc">

-A pointer to the target end point of the conic arc.
+<p>A pointer to the target end point of the conic arc.</p>
 </td></tr>
 <tr><td class="val" id="user">user</td><td class="desc">

-A typeless pointer, which is passed from the caller of the decomposition function.
+<p>A typeless pointer, which is passed from the caller of the decomposition function.</p>
 </td></tr>
 </table>